 This Data Processing Agreement (“Agreement“) forms part of the Contract for

-Services (“Principal Agreement“) between Edraak for Training and Development, LLC Address: 5 Mohammad Saeed AlBatayneh Street, Amman, Jordan Represented for the purpose of this agreement by Ms. Shireen Yacoub (CEO of Edraak) (the “Company”), and you are the authenticated user on the Edraak platform (https://www.edraak.org) (the “Data Processor” or “Processor”) (together as the “Parties”)
+Services (“Principal Agreement“) between Edraak for Training and Social Development, a not-for-profit limited liability company Address: 5 Mohammad Saeed AlBatayneh Street, Amman, Jordan Represented for the purpose of this agreement by Ms. Shireen Yacoub (CEO of Edraak) (the “Company”), and you are the authenticated user on the Edraak platform (https://www.edraak.org) (the “Data Processor” or “Processor”) (together as the “Parties”)

 (A) The Company acts as a Data Controller.